Lorraine Hansberry Residence

 Playwright and activist Lorraine Hansberry (1930-1965) moved to New York City in 1950 where she eventually wrote for the Black newspaper Freedom, based in Harlem, on issues such as racial, economic, and gender inequality.
 After marrying Jewish songwriter/producer Robert Nemiroff in 1953, the couple moved to the third-floor apartment at 337 Bleecker Street in Greenwich Village.
 (At the time they lived here, the upper two stories had one apartment per floor, which were accessed by the central door located between the two storefronts.)
 They separated in 1957, though they remained close friends.
 Hansberry kept the apartment.

-In 1956, Hansberry began to flesh out what would become her best known work: a dramatic play about a black family in her native, segregated Chicago, called A Raisin in the Sun (the title comes from a line in the poem Montage of a Dream Deferred by Langston Hughes).
-Its New York premiere on March 11, 1959 at the Ethel Barrymore Theater made Hansberry the first black woman to have a play staged on Broadway.
+In 1956, Hansberry began to flesh out what would become her best known work: a dramatic play about a Black family in her native, segregated Chicago, called A Raisin in the Sun (the title comes from a line in the Langston Hughes poem “Harlem”).
+Its New York premiere on March 11, 1959 at the Ethel Barrymore Theater made Hansberry the first Black woman to have a play staged on Broadway.
 She also became the first African-American playwright, and the youngest playwright ever, to win the New York Drama Critics’ Circle Award for Best American Play.
 An instant celebrity, Hansberry was photographed in her book-lined apartment for Vogue Magazine one month later.